balcilar/Anfis-from-scratch/README.md

 ![Sample image](Output/demo2.jpg?raw=true "Title")

+In all two demo, we used 100 number of iterations.
+Since the provided projects does not support any other membership function, we necessarily used Generalized bell-shaped membership function (gbellmf) which can be described by 3 parameters.

 # Reference
 [1] Jang, J-SR. "ANFIS: adaptive-network-based fuzzy inference system."
 IEEE transactions on systems, man, and cybernetics 23.3 (1993): 665-685.